spiral/docs/docs/en/security/validation.md

 }
 ```

-The `Request Filters` will be validated automatically, and no further actions with the validator are required.
+`Request Filters` will be validated automatically, and no further actions with the validator are required.

 ```php
 namespace App\Controller;